feldera/feldera/docs/blog/2023-07-15-incremental.md

 We believe that in ideal world CDC and changes described by transactions should be described in the same language.
-But legacy systems are very hard to change, so it may be a long time before happens.
+But legacy systems are very hard to change, so it may be a long time before this happens.
 But it is still very important to understand this conceptual relationship.
 In future articles we will show why unifying these two concepts can have some unexpected benefits.